sarietta/theoputer-blog/content/posts/alu-subtraction.md

 We know how to [add binary numbers]({{<iref "alu.md" >}}) via Full Adders.
-We also know that if we do so with two's complement numbers we get handle negative numbers.
+We also know that if we do so with two's complement numbers we can handle negative numbers.
 Finally, we know how to negate a number.
 Putting this all together, if we denote the ALU addition operation as \(f(x, y)\), then we can compute subtraction via: